LSU vs. Miami (FL) Predictions & Picks - Women's NCAA Tournament Elite Eight

 LSU Performance Insights

-- The Lady Tigers are outscoring opponents by 25.5 points per game with a +841 scoring differential overall.
-They put up 82.7 points per game (fifth in college basketball) and allow 57.2 per outing (26th in college basketball).
+- The Lady Tigers' +841 scoring differential (outscoring opponents by 25.5 points per game) is a result of scoring 82.7 points per game (fifth in college basketball) while allowing 57.2 per outing (26th in college basketball).

-- With 77.3 points per game in SEC matchups, LSU is putting up 5.4 fewer points per game in conference games compared to its overall average (82.7 PPG).
+- LSU is posting 77.3 points per game this year in conference action, which is 5.4 fewer points per game than its overall average (82.7).

-- The Lady Tigers are averaging 85.9 points per game this year in home games, which is 8.7 more points than they're averaging when playing on the road (77.2).
+- Offensively, the Lady Tigers have played better in home games this year, averaging 85.9 points per game, compared to 77.2 per game away from home.

+- LSU allows 52.8 points per game in home games this year, compared to 63.2 in road games.

-- On offense, the Lady Tigers have had a tough time putting the ball in the basket over their last 10 games, scoring 73.4 points per contest over that span as opposed to the 82.7 they've racked up over the course of this year.
+- The Lady Tigers' offense has been much worse over their last 10 games, scoring 73.4 points a contest compared to the 82.7 they've averaged this season.

 Miami (FL) Performance Insights

 - The Hurricanes have a +222 scoring differential, topping opponents by 6.5 points per game.
-They're putting up 70.4 points per game, 79th in college basketball, and are giving up 63.9 per outing to rank 171st in college basketball.
+They're putting up 70.4 points per game, 79th in college basketball, and are allowing 63.9 per contest to rank 171st in college basketball.

 © 2023 Data Skrive.
 All rights reserved.